jnish23/Disaster-Response-Pipeline/README.md

  ### Licensing, Authors, Acknowledgements

- Credit should be given to Udacity for the starter code and FigureEight for providing the labeled data used in this project.
+ I want to acknowledge Udacity for the project idea, guidance, and starter code.
+The labeled data used in this project was provided by Figure Eight.